G0RD0NTHEGREAT/Tripods_STEMForAll/project_1/README.md

 ## Project 1 (Python Warm up)

 Hello and Welcome.
 Follow the instruction to get started
-Make sure you have Python3 and Jupyter Notebook install
+Make sure you have Python3 and Jupyter Notebook installed

 P.S numpy and matplotlib is used in this project, intall using pip or conda :)